Atlas-OS/docs/docs/Common Issues/index.md

     - Voice Recognition
     - Restore Points & System Reset

-??? quote "Unsupported features on Atlas"
+??? danger "Unsupported features on Atlas"
     - Alternate Languages, due to a [Windows Bug](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/language-packs-known-issue).
 With luck, you may be able to install a different language.
     - WSLv2 - Requires Hyper-V, v1 is supported
     - Projecting